Michele Jimenez: Dance career

 She trained at the Academy de Ballet Magda Corbett (Dominican Republic) as a child moving on to the national company, Ballet Clasico Nacional de Santo Domingo, where she was discovered by a talent scout for Washington School of Ballet, Lorraine Spiegler.

 Michele Jimenez auditioned for and joined the Dutch National Ballet in 2006 after dancing for approximately 9 years with the Washington Ballet as a principal dancer.
 She joined Dutch National as a Grand Sujet and later promoted to second soloist in April 2008.

-She was recently awarded the Alexadra Radius Award for 2008, an award established by the Friends of The National Ballet and former first soloist of The National Ballet.
+She was recently awarded the Alexandra Radius Award for 2008, an award established by the Friends of The National Ballet and former first soloist of The National Ballet.
 The honor goes to the most outstanding dancer(s) from it tableau The National Ballet.

 She danced main roles in many ballets like: Romeo and Juliet, Giselle, Coppelia, Cinderella, Carmen, Don Giovanni, The Nutcracker and in many contemporary pieces from choreographers such as George Balanchine, William Forsythe, Hans van Manen, Krzysztof Pastor, Septime Webre, Wayne Eagling, Ted Brandsen, Alexei Ratmansky, Mark Morris and Christopher Wheeldon.